 Dogs love to be with us, and vice versa.
-But being a responsible pet parent means knowing when to bring your dog, and when to leave him at home.
+But being a responsible pet parent means knowing when to bring your dog along for a car ride, and when to leave him at home.
 Keep your pooch safe and healthy by planning ahead this summer.

 A dog’s body temperature averages 38°C, and they are only able to physically withstand approximately 41°C for a very short time.
 That’s a difference of only three degrees!
 After that, a dog can become victim to heat stroke, brain damage and death.

 When you consider that a car – even parked in the shade with the windows cracked open – can be 50°C hotter inside than the temperature outside within an hour, it creates a deadly situation for a pet that can’t cry for help.
 Leave your pet at home when running errands, no matter how quick you plan to be.

 Signs of heatstroke in dogs